-WASHINGTON -- FEMA announced that federal disaster assistance has been made available to the state of New Hampshire to supplement state and local recovery efforts in the areas affected by a severe storm and flooding from July 29-30, 2021.
+WASHINGTON-- FEMA announced that federal disaster assistance has been made available to the state of New Hampshire to supplement recovery efforts affected by severe storms and flooding from July 9-17, 2023.

-Federal funding is available to the state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storm and flooding in Cheshire and Sullivan counties.
+Public assistance federal funding is available to the state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by severe storms and straight-line winds in Belknap, Carroll, Cheshire, Coos and Sullivan counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-William Roy has been named the Federal Coordinating Officer for federal recovery operations in the affected areas.
-Additional designations may be made at a later date if warranted by the results of damage assessments.
+William F. Roy has been named Federal Coordinating Officer for federal recovery operations in the affected areas.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.